falcosecurity/.github/CONTRIBUTING.md

 To resolve conflicts, we always use the `git rebase` command rather than git merge.
 This helps to ensure a clean and linear history of commits.

-First of all we take for granted some assumptions:
+First of all, we take for granted some assumptions:

 - the contributor is using a **fork**